Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/rancher_k3s/vmware_terraform/_index.md

 description: >
 ---

-## Deploy Rancher k3s on a VMware vSphere VM and connect it to Azure Arc using Terraform
+## Deploy Rancher k3s on a VMware vSphere Virtual Machine and connect it to Azure Arc using Terraform

 The following Jumpstart scenario will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy a "Ready to Go" VMware vSphere Ubuntu Server virtual machine installed with a single-master Rancher K3s Kubernetes cluster and connected it as an Azure Arc cluster resource.